 The Company has accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
 The Company has potential exposure related to an additional parcel of land (the "Central Area") related to the Woburn, Massachusetts site discussed above.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
 The United States Environmental Protection Agency (the "EPA") has provided the Company and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 The Company, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of the EPA's comments remain to be resolved.
 The Company has accrued costs to perform certain work responsive to EPA's comments.
 The Company has implemented mitigation measures and continues to monitor environmental conditions at the Somerville, Massachusetts site.
-The Company has received notices of violations from Region 1 of the EPA under the Clean Air Act alleging that the Company failed to obtain certain permits necessary with respect to the laundering of soiled towels at seven New England facilities.
-In the optimal potential penalties that may be imposed against the Company in connection with these seven New England facilities.
-In the event that the EPA expands this enforcement initiative beyond Region 1, this could materially adversely affect the Company's results of operations and financial condition.
+The Company also expects to incur monitoring and mitigation costs associated with the planned construction of a transit station in the area.